 [For a more complete introduction to cost modeling, including resource-based modeling, activity-based modeling, and cash flow cost estimates based on the model, please see Business Case Essentials or The Business Case Guide.]

 The cost model, as presented here, is simply a two-dimensional matrix, whose cells represent cost categories.
-Here, for example is a model for TCO analysis of a proposed IT system acquisition.
+Here, for example is a model for total cost of ownership analysis of a proposed IT system acquisition.

 |Acquisition Costs||Operating Costs||Change Costs|

 Note that the vertical axis represents IT resource categories, and the horizontal axis represents IT life cycle stages.
-The model's design is successful if
+The model design is successful if it achieves two objectives:

-- Each axis covers the complete set of categories for that dimension that are useful to decision makers and planners, and
+- Each axis covers the complete set of categories for that dimension that are useful to decision makers and planners.

 - The cost categories will capture the obvious costs but also the less-obvious, or "hidden" costs.